What Is The Chemical Formula Of Cellular Respiration

 5. Medical Relevance and Therapeutic Targets

 Aberrant regulation of respiration underlies numerous pathologies.
 Cancer cells frequently display the Warburg effect, preferentially converting pyruvate to lactate even in the presence of ample oxygen — a phenomenon that supports rapid proliferation and offers a target for metabolic inhibitors.
 Mitochondrial diseases, such as those caused by mutations in cytochrome c oxidase, illustrate how defects in the electron‑transport chain can lead to energy deficits and neurodegeneration.
-So naturally, drugs that modulate respiratory complexes are being explored for conditions ranging from neurodegenerative disorders to metabolic syndrome.
+This means drugs that modulate respiratory complexes are being explored for conditions ranging from neurodegenerative disorders to metabolic syndrome.

 6. Experimental Approaches to Dissect Respiration